If you fail to plan, you plan to fail.

 Breakfast(s) of Champions

 There are a few national breakfast-oriented restaurants with great offerings.
-My first stop will be IHOP, usually open 24 hours, for the Red White and Blue Pancakes.
+My first stop will be IHOP, which is usually open 24 hours a day, for the Red White and Blue Pancakes.
 While this would be very filling, I could get it very early and have time to recover.
-The next few places can be evenly spaced as they open one hour after each other.
+The next few places can be evenly spaced as they open one hour after the other.
 Denny's begins offering a Build Your Own Grand Slam at 5 a.m.
 Friendly's usually opens its doors at 6 a.m.
 Bob Evans opens at 7.
-In between, you can grab free cups of coffee from Dunkin' Donuts, Starbucks, Kwik-Fill, and Pilot Flying J.
+In between, you can grab doughnuts from Dunkin' Donuts and Krispy Kreme, and free coffee at Starbucks and Kwik-Fill.

 If your breakfasts were a little too filling, you can take a break by picking up some of the other freebies that aren't food but are really useful.
-At Great Clips, you can stop in for a free haircut or you can just stop by and pick up card for a free haircut valid for any day in November.
-Just Tires is offering free car care checks and Delta Sonic is offering both an oil change and its Super Kiss car wash for free.
+At Great Clips, you can stop in for a free haircut or you can just stop by and pick up a card for a free haircut, valid for any day in November.
+Just Tires is offering free car care checks, and Delta Sonic is offering a $25 discount on oil change services.

 Lunch is when the plan starts to get more complex.
 Veterans who didn't want to wake up early will now be clogging the lines and making a quick egress more difficult.
-Famous Dave's BBQ offers its Two-Meat Salute (the advantage of smoking meat for hours on end is that it's ready to go when you get there).
-Texas Roadhouse is offering up vouchers for meals to be consumed later between 11 a.m. and 4 p.m., so be sure to head that way too.
-Stop into Chili's to pick up something from its limited menu, think about the Bowl of Chili and Salad, to keep your stomach from filling up on carbs.
+Famous Dave's BBQ offers its Georgia Chopped Pork Sandwich and a side (available to go).
+Texas Roadhouse is offering up vouchers for meals to be consumed later between 11 a.m. and 2 p.m., so be sure to head that way, too.
+Then stop into Chili's to pick up something from its limited menu.

-On that note, be sure to pick up steaks from O'Charley's, Applebee's and Macaroni Grill.
-Watch out for the fries and potatoes on the sides, though.
-This is a marathon, not a sprint.
-Pick-up chicken, fish and salads at places like Max & Erma's and Gordon Biersch.
-All of these places have bar seating so you won't be subject to the hostess' whims, but Applebee's and Max and Erma's also have a call-ahead take away service that might be available in your area.
+Pick up chicken, fish and salads at places like Max & Erma's and Gordon Biersch.
+All of these places have bar seating so you won't be subject to the hostess' whims, but Applebee's and Max and Erma's also have a call-ahead takeaway service that might be available in your area.

-There are a lot of good offerings from places like Buffalo Wild Wings, Red Robin, California Pizza Kitchen, and Hooters, but be warned, these places offer burgers, fries, breaded wings and other carb-filled delights that are likely to fill you up fast and keep your motivation for completing this mission low.
-If you're only in it for the ambiance, these are all great places to watch the Seahawks and 49ers on Monday Night Football (where they are saluting service members during the game).
+There are a lot of good offerings from places like Buffalo Wild Wings, Red Robin, California Pizza Kitchen and Hooters.
+But be warned: These places offer burgers, fries, breaded wings and other carb-filled delights that are likely to fill you up fast and keep your motivation for completing this mission low.

 Now that you've gotten most of the hectic chain restaurants out of the way, you have a few options for dinner.
-You can opt for a more relaxed, high-class dinner if you start at Black Angus Steakhouse, then make your way to BJ's Restaurant and Brewhouse for second dinner and beers after your free Dr. Pepper beverage.
-If you aren't looking to drive all over your local area but still want to eat for free, don't worry: the buffets are open.
+If you aren't looking to drive all over your local area but still want to eat for free, don't worry: The buffets are open.
 All of them.
 Shoney's, Golden Corral and Cici's Pizza are all giving away free meals.
 Sadly, Veterans Day favorites Hometown Buffet, Old Country Buffet and Ryan's did not survive the pandemic.

 For the veterans out there who are on the road this Veterans Day, Travel Centers of America has you covered.
 Its Iron Skillet and Country Pride restaurants offer free meals for vets on the go, as does Pilot Flying J.

-The day isn't necessarily over just because you're finally full (and if you're not you didn't do this right).
-Grocery stores like Food Lion, Publix and TOPS are all offering discounts for veterans on Nov.
+The day isn't necessarily over just because you're finally full (and if you're not, you didn't do this right).
+Grocery stores such as Publix and TOPS are all offering discounts for veterans on Nov.
 11. Since you definitely won't be hungry, it's the ideal time to go shopping.
-And don't forget to take advantage of Amazon.com's steep discount on its Prime service for veterans.

-After a day like Tactical Thanksgiving, it's important for you to know that Planet Fitness is offering free workouts for vets and families from Nov.
+After a day like Tactical Thanksgiving, it's important for you to know that Crunch Fitness is offering free workouts for vets and families from Nov.
 8-14 with a free one-month membership afterward.
-You might need to take them up on that.
+You might need to take it up on that.